g3w-suite/g3w-admin/docs/manual/g3wsuite_client.md

 Remember that query modes based on **querybbox** and **querybypolygon** require the publication of the layers as WFS services at the QGIS project level.

-**NB:** Remember that, after viewing the results, it will be possible to zoom in on the feature associated with the individual results only if the option **'Add geometry to object response'** has been activated at the Project menu level at the QGIS project level → Project properties, QGIS Server session.
+**NB:** Remember that, after viewing the results, it will be possible to zoom on the feature associated with the individual results only if the option **'Add geometry to object response'** has been activated at the QGIS project level (Project → Properties, QGIS Server session).

-### Form of results
+### Attributes form

-In the event that, at the QGIS project level (Vector properties → Attributes Form), specific forms have been defined on one or more layers for the structured display of the results of a query (cards, groups ...), the same form will be reported at the query level on the map client.
+In the QGIS project (Vector properties → Attributes Form), you can create custom attribute forms (tabs, groups ...)

+The same structured form will be reported at the query level on the cartographic client.

 ![Project title settings](../images/manual/g3wclient_view.png)